Formality properties of finitely generated groups and Lie algebras: Filtered-formality and -formality

 Let $\fL(G;\k)$ be the dual Lie algebra of $\cM(G;\k)$.
 By Theorem \ref{thm:sullivan}, the Malcev Lie algebra of $G$ is isomorphic to $\fL(G;\k)$.
 By Theorem \ref{thm:model-holonomy}, the degree completion of the holonomy Lie algebra of $G$ is isomorphic to $\fL(G;\k)$.
 This completes the proof. \end{proof}

 \begin{remark} Theorem \ref{thm:1-formal} admits the following generalization: if $G$ is a finitely generated group, and if $(A,d)$ is a connected $\dga$ with $\dim A^1<\infty$ whose $1$-minimal model is isomorphic to $\cM(G;\k)$, then the Malcev Lie algebra $\fm(G;\k)$ is isomorphic to the completion with respect to the degree filtration of the Lie algebra $\fh(A,d):=\Lie((A^1)^*)/\langle \im((d^1)^*+\mu_A^*)\rangle$.
-A proof of this result is given by Berceanu et al. in \cite{BMPP}; related results can be found in work of Bezrukavnikov \cite{Bez}, Bibby--Hilburn \cite{Bibby-H14}, and Polishchuk--Positselski \cite{Polishchuk-Positselski}. \end{remark}
+Proofs of this result are given in \cite{BMPP, PS17}; related results can be found in \cite{Bez, Bibby-H14, Polishchuk-Positselski}. \end{remark}

 An equivalent formulation of Theorem \ref{thm:1-formal} is given by Papadima and Suciu in \cite{Papadima-Suciu09}: A finitely generated group $G$ is $1$-formal over $\k$ if and only if its Malcev Lie algebra $\fm(G;\k)$ is isomorphic to the degree completion of a quadratic Lie algebra, as filtered Lie algebras.
 For instance, if $b_1(G)$ equals $0$ or $1$, then $G$ is $1$-formal.